walkaris/battery-check/README.md

 computername:MainServer_04

-<b>timeout</b>: this parametr in seconds is setting how often checks will be executed
+<b>timeout</b>: this parameter in seconds is setting how often checks will be executed

 Example: